Deyinka/matplotlib-challenge/README.md

  Project Status: Completed

 ## Project Intro/Objective
-The purpose of this project is tell a story of drug efficacy in a Pharmaceuticals with plots
+The purpose of this project is tell a story of drug efficacy on mice with plots/ visualizations

 ### Methods Used